The left that no longer works. Ideas to get back on track.

 JAYRO SANCHEZ

 Mariano Sánchez Soler is a Spanish journalist, writer, and historian.
-He is known for authoring several fundamental studies on Franco's regime and the ultraconservative legacy of Spanish democracy.
-He has just published La familia Franco SA (Editorial Roca, 2025).
-We spoke with him about the business dealings and secrets of the longest-running dictatorship of the 20th century in the West.
+He is known for being the author of several seminal studies on the Franco regime and the ultraconservative legacies of Spanish democracy.
+He has just published *La familia Franco SA* (Editorial Roca, 2025).
+We spoke with him about the business dealings and secrets of the longest-lasting dictatorship of the 20th century in the West.

 Read more